John W. Salevurakis: Biography and education

-Work
+Academic Work

-Salevurakis currently lives in Cairo and teaches economics at the American University in Cairo, where he is an associate professor.
-He teaches courses in the history of economic thought as well as many courses relating to economic development.
-He is concerned primarily with issues of poverty and food security in the developing world but also researches the ability that markets may have to ensure environmental conservation.
-Salevurakis has also published critical essays relating to Egyptian and American political economy and has recently explored the degree to which Islamic finance principles might provide a degree of "useful friction" for modern financial markets.
+While residing in Cairo, Dr. Salevurakis taught economics at the American University in Cairo where he was an associate professor.
+He has also served on numerous department, school, and university level committees while serving as the chair of the economics department at The American University in 2020 and 2021.
+Simultaneously, he has been a vocal advocate of faculty unionization at his institution.
+He regularly taught courses in the history of economic thought as well as many courses relating to economic development, middle east economic history, macroeconomic theory, and research methods.
+Concerned primarily with issues of poverty and food security in the developing world, Salevurakis is also presently researching the ability that markets may have to ensure environmental conservation.
+He has also published critical essays relating to Egyptian and American political economy and has recently explored the degree to which Islamic finance principles might provide a degree of "useful friction" for modern financial markets.
+Further, Dr. Salevurakis has been active as a public intellectual exploring economic, financial, and political issues in popular press outlets based in Egypt, Saudi Arabia, Turkey, and America.